plblum/jivs/planning/ModelRules Design Overview.md

 At a high level, they need to know:

 * How to obtain the configuration for a validation target
-* How to create or access a ValidationManager based on that configuration
+* How to create or access a ValueHostsManager based on that configuration
 * How to react to ValidationState and ValueHost validation changes
 * How to support model-based and UI-only forms
 * How to support form-specific variants